RafaelVidaurre/yakuza/Readme.md

   // ..
 At this point the job still doesn't know what to do.
 We can do either
   // this:
-  job.enqueue('login`, `getArticlesList`);
+  job.enqueue('login', 'getArticlesList');
-  // or if we had defined a `routine` we could do job.routine('onlyArticlesList');
+  // or if we had defined a routine we could do job.routine('onlyArticlesList');
 ```

-At this point the job is almost ready to run, just one thing is missing: `events`, we need some way to listen to what's happening inside our job so we can make use of the data retrieved and be able to react to errors.
+At this point the job is almost ready to run, just one thing is missing: `events`.
+We need some way to listen to what's happening inside our job so we can make use of the data retrieved and be able to react to errors.

 List of events: